aspose-words/Aspose.Words-Documentation/en/cpp/getting-started/installation/configure-aspose-words-for-cpp-in-visual-studio/_index.md

 Aspose.Words for C++ API works with Visual Studio 2022 or later.
 To work with Visual Studio, you may need to install Visual C++ Redistributable available on [Microsoft official website](https://docs.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170).

-## Configure with MSBuild .targets files
+## Configure with MSBuild .targets Files

 Follow these steps to configure your project with [MSBuild .targets files](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild-dot-targets-files):